kaigomes7/cibs-syllabus-organizer/README.md

 You can test both the unit and integration tests by running `rspec .`

-You can test the code coverage by running
+You can test both the code coverage by running `rspec .`

+You can test the security coverage by running `brakeman`

+You can test the code style by running `rubocop`

 ## Execute Code Locally